Boulevard Blog

 Funding requests

 The last one is the big one: Include a funding request.
 Determine how much capital you need to get running and how much you may need over the next five years.
 Then explain why you need the money and how you’ll use it.
 If you already have experience as a barber, include supporting documentation, such as income statements and balance sheets, to show you’re reliable with money.
+Investors and lenders often evaluate funding requests alongside financial projections and market analysis when reviewing a barber business plan.

 Remember to be realistic.
 The amount you’re asking for should align with your ability to repay the loan and match the financial projections you came up with earlier.
 Tailor your wording to your audience and be confident as you present your plan; it’ll help you succeed.

 You’ve got business plans for a barbershop, and you’ve got some funding — now it’s time to put it all into action.
 Follow the play-by-play plan you made and measure the results.
 You know you've made something sustainable if you meet your KPI targets.
 Consistently miss goals, and you’ll need to buckle down and identify what’s going wrong.
 You can perform a SWOT analysis to identify your strengths and weaknesses, then adjust your strategy until you meet your targets.
 Do all that, and you’re on your way to making the next great barbershop.
+Your barber shop business plan should evolve as your business grows and market conditions change.

 CTA - Ultimate Growth Playbook Blog Footer